-Facial Fat Transfer in Miami, FL
+Introduction to Facial Fat Transfer

+At our boutique practice in Miami, facial fat grafting has become an incredibly popular procedure.
 Double board-certified oculofacial plastic surgeon, Gregory D. Lewen, M.D., offers facial fat transfer for men and women in Miami, Aventura, and the surrounding areas of Florida.
 Dr. Lewen is one of a select few plastic surgeons who specializes in plastic surgery of the eyes.

 What is Facial Fat Transfer?